 - Research and Development ("R&D") Research and development expenses consist primarily of compensation and premises costs for research and development personnel and activities, including independent contractors and consultants, and direct materials; - Government Assistance The company applied for and received funding from the Industrial Research Assistance Program during the year; - Sales and Marketing Sales and marketing expenses are comprised of the salaries and benefits of sales and marketing personnel, marketing activities, advertising and other costs associated with the sales of Electrovaya's product lines; - General and Administrative General and administrative expenses include salaries and benefits for corporate personnel, insurance, professional fees, reserves for bad debts and facilities expenses.
-The Company's corporate administrative staff includes its executive officers and employees engaged in business development, financial planning and control, legal affairs, human resources and information technology; - Stock based compensation Recognizes the value based on Black-Scholes option pricing model of stock based compensation expensed over the relevant vesting period; - Financing costs Financing costs includes the cost of debt, equity or other financing.
+The Company's corporate administrative staff includes its executive officers and employees engaged in business development, financial planning and control, legal affairs, human resources and information technology; - Stock based compensation Recognizes the value based on Black-Scholes option pricing model of stock based compensation expensed over the relevant vesting period;

+- Financing costs Financing costs includes the cost of debt, equity or other financing.
 This includes cash and non-cash interest, legal costs of financing, commissions and fees; and, - Patent and trademark costs Patent and trademark expense recognizes the cost of maintaining the Company's patent and trademark portfolio.

-Total operating expenses increased to \$3.6 million compared to \$3.0 million for the quarters ended December 31, 2023 and 2022 respectively, an increase of \$0.6 million or 21%.
-Within the quarter, General & Administrative costs increased by \$0.5 million due to increases in salaries and audit and consulting fees.
-Stock based compensation increased by \$47 due to the recognition of options with market conditions for vesting, and depreciation increased due to the additions to PPE.
+Total operating expenses increased to \$3.0 million compared to \$2.5 million for the quarters ended March 31, 2024 and 2023 respectively, an increase of \$0.5 million or 17%.
+Within the quarter, Sales & Marketing increased by \$0.2 million and Stock Based Compensation increased by \$0.3 million due to the recognition of options with market conditions for vesting.
+Government assistance reduced by \$0.1 million due to Government projects coming to an end and depreciation increased due to the additions to PPE.
 Other costs have not changed significantly from the prior year.

-Net Profit/(Loss)
+Operating Profit/(Loss) and Net Profit/(Loss)